Table of contents

 The City of a Thousand Spires has always been famous for its architectural marvels and cultural gems.
 With its eclectic mix of Renaissance, Gothic, Baroque, and Art Nouveau styles, it presents visitors with a visual feast.
-It provides tourists a glimpse of the past as they stroll along cobblestone paths and discover medieval castles, ornate chapels, and mysterious cellars.
+On Prague day trips, tourists get a glimpse of the past as they stroll along cobblestone paths and discover medieval castles, ornate chapels, and mysterious cellars..

 An Eerie Tour of Kutná Hora

 Kutná Hora is a small town in the Central Bohemian Region about 80 kilometers from Prague.
 It’s best known for the Sedlec Ossuary, also known as the Chapel of Bones.
 The chapel features Baroque bone decorations using bones from abolished graves during the 15th and 16th centuries.
 This town is one of the best destinations to consider when planning a one day trip from Prague

 While you’re in Kutná Hora, visit other historic buildings, including the Hradek Castle and Sankturin House.
 The Gothic St. Barbara’s Church is also worth a visit with its medieval frescoes and flying buttresses.

 The Kutna Hora rail day trip from Prague takes only an hour.
 A train leaves Hlavní nádraží every two hours in the morning and early afternoon, so you can easily squeeze this day trip into your schedule.
 A one-way trip will cost you around 100CZK.